Three pink tennis balls on a blue court

 The Code USTA Comment 15.2: “May a doubles team switch its receiving order at the beginning of any set or Match Tiebreak?
 Yes.”

-If in a set tiebreaker 6-6 you end on even (ex.
-8-6), do you switch sides for the next set or not? (games are odd, but tiebreak was even)
+In tennis, if you end on an even score in a set tiebreaker (ex.
+8-6), do you switch sides for the next set or not? (the number of games is odd, but the tiebreak score was even)

-Yes, because the number of games played was odd.
-A tie break is considered as one game for scoring purposes.
+You switch sides, because the number of games played for the previous set was odd.
+A tiebreak is considered as one game for scoring purposes.
 It is always recorded as 7-6 (with the tie break score in brackets).

 Source: